 What is a Tuck-in Acquisition?

-The acquirer pursues the acquisition of smaller companies with the goal of increasing its revenues, market presence, and resources.
-Some examples of resources that acquirer is interested in include intellectual property, proprietary technology, and complementary product lines.
+The acquirer pursues the acquisition of smaller companies with the goal of increasing its revenues, market share, and resources.
+Some examples of resources that the acquirer ismay be interested in include intellectual property, proprietary technology, and complementary product lines.

 Tuck-in Acquisitions vs. Bolt-on Acquisitions

-Both tuck-in acquisition and bolt-on acquisition occur when a larger company absorbs a smaller company during a merger and acquisition process with the goal of increasing its market share and product offerings.
-However, these two types of acquisitions differ in the way the acquired assets are treated.
+Both tuck-in acquisitions and bolt-on acquisitions occur when a larger company absorbs a smaller company through a merger and acquisition process, with the goal of increasing its market share and revenues, or expanding its product offerings.
+However, the sstwo types of acquisitions differ in the way the acquired assets are treated.

 This type of acquisition occurs when a large company acquires a smaller company in the same or related industry.
-For the acquirer to consider a small company for acquisition, it must have something unique that it is bringing on the table, which can be a new product, patent, expert manpower, technology or market share for a specific product.
+For the acquirer to consider a small company for acquisition, it must have something unique that it is bringing to the table.
+Among the things acquiring companies commonly look are new products, patents, expert manpower, technology, and market share.

-After the acquisition, the smaller company does not retain its original structure, and it is absorbed into the departments of the larger company.
+After the acquisition, the smaller company does not retain its original structure.
+It is often absorbed into an existing department of the larger company.
 The acquirer already has the technology structure, distribution systems, and inventory, and mainly pursues the target company with the goal of reinforcing its existing infrastructure.

-In this type of acquisition, a large company acquires another smaller company in the same or related industry, but the smaller company remains intact and continues to function as a division in the large entity.
-It is especially common with small companies that have built a name in the industry and most people associate with its name.
+With this type of acquisition, a large company acquires another smaller company in the same or related industry, but the smaller company remains intact and continues to function as a division of the large entity.
+This is especially common with small companies that have built a substantial brand in the industry and that has high no-instre.